cccp421/Fracture-Detection-WCAY/README.md

 # WCAY Object Detection of Fractures for X-ray Images of Multiple Sites
-This preprint has been posted on [Research Square](https://www.researchsquare.com/article/rs-4282215/latest).
+This article was published in [Scientific Reports](https://www.nature.com/articles/s41598-024-77878-6).
-#### *Upload the code file once the article has been accepted...
+#### *Subsequent release of the corresponding code file...